See now how to properly select, edit and use the featured image on your WordPress blog posts and why you should always use it.

 - The theme you’re running.
-If your theme is crowded with respect to its design, opt for a smaller sized featured image as compared to one that takes up the whole screen.
+If your theme is concerning its design, opt for a smaller sized image as compared to one that takes up the whole screen.

 - The layout of your posts.
-Most webmasters size their featured image to sit neatly on top of their post’s text.
-If their post’s text runs 800px across the page, the featured image is also 800px wide.
+Most webmasters size their featured images to sit neatly on top of their post’s text.
+If their post’s text runs 800px across the page, the image is also 800px wide.

-Featured images are usually large in size ranging from 500px to full-width.
+Featured images are usually large ranging from 500px to full-width.
 Keeping that in mind, it’s best to go with a high-resolution image instead of one that’ll pixelate easily.
-Webmasters search for relevant featured images on stock image sites or hire an in-house designer to create unique featured images for each post.
+Webmasters search for relevant images on stock image sites or hire an in-house designer to create unique images for each post.

-Featured images are meant to capture the essence of the blog post they’re associated with.
+Featured images are needs to capture the essence of the blog post they’re.
 But where would you find a relevant image that goes with your content and fits our best practices criteria?
-If you’re operating a high-authority website then your first action plan should be to hire a designer to create featured images.
+If you’re operating a high-authority website then your first action plan should be to hire a designer to create images.
 And if you’d prefer to create them yourself, tools like Photoshop, GIMP, and Illustrator can help you out a great deal.

-Now that we’ve covered some of the best practices bloggers and editors adopt for featured images, let’s take a look at some of the most popular ways to displaying featured images on your blog’s homepage.
+Now that we’ve covered some of the best practices bloggers and editors adopt for images, let’s take a look at some of the most popular ways of displaying featured images on your blog’s homepage.